robincornelius/libedssharp/README.md

-I have plans for a C# CanOpen EDS editor
+A C# CanOpen EDS (Electronic Data Sheet) library and GUI editor

+Please consider this code highly experimental and alpha quality and buggy It is a work in progress and is rapidly changing.

 Current Features